NWChemEx/.github/docs/source/testing/integration.rst

 awkward when one is unable to easily acquire real integrals for real molecular systems.
 Additionally, changes to the integrals code could have deleterious effects on the SCF code, which we would like to detect before merging.
-For these (and other reasons), it can be useful to implement integration tests to ensure the continued interoperability of the isolated components of the NWX stack.
+For these (and other) reasons, it can be useful to implement integration tests to ensure the continued interoperability of the isolated components of the NWX stack.
 Because the tests are built on top of the Plugins, it is simple to include NWChemEx itself as a dependency of the test (see :numref:`fig_integration_chart`).